-In the previous section, I did not say much about what backs up authority.
-I did, however, hint that ownership would play a key role; the purpose of the present section is to go more into ownership issues, and therefore the issue of the boundaries of the firm.
-The argument that will be critically discussed is that, as knowledge assets become relatively more important in production, the boundaries of firms will blur, at least to the extent that these are defined in terms of legally recognized ownership of the firm's alienable assets.
+So far, not much has been said about what backs up authority, although it has been hinted at that ownership may play a key role here.
+The purpose of the present section is to go more into ownership issues, and therefore the issue of the boundaries of the firm.
+The argument that will be critically discussed is that as knowledge assets become relatively more important in production, the boundaries of firms will blur, at least to the extent that these are defined in terms of legally recognized ownership of the firm's alienable assets.
+The work of Oliver Hart and others (Hart 1995, 1996; Hart and Moore 1990) - called the incomplete-contracts literature - offers a possible approach to this issue.
+The incomplete contracts approach is a thoroughly neoclassical approach, not an Austrian one.
+However, it has some features that makes complementary to a Misesian perspective, notably the emphasis on ownership as backing up authority, the argument that the boundaries of the firm lies where the entrepreneur's ownership of alienable assets stops, and the implication that the entrepreneur assumes his directing role because his inputs to the venture are those that matter the most for the total monetary surplus.